livefreensmart/moderation-guidelines/general.md

 In such cases, you should report the user to the Community Manager.
 We prepared a summary of general cases and violations a user can make and the duration of the penalty if they do so.
 More details on the ban policies and duration can be found in [here](bans.md).

+## Rewards

+Each moderator is rewarded for their work on a weekly basis.
+The reward is based on the number of reviewed contributions a moderator does and it is given in a form of an upvote.

+On top of that, CMs can give you additional tips for your detailed comments and interaction at the contribution posts.
+You can see [here](tips.md) examples and conditions of getting a tip.

 [ut-guidelines]: https://join.utopian.io/guidelines
 [ut-discord]: https://discord.gg/8E4pwuW
 [ut-review-page]: http://review.utopian.io